-This investment fund is suitable for income-oriented investors who are seeking to realize, in particular, moderate capital growth or a best possible performance in a low interest rate environment.
+This investment fund is suitable for income-oriented investors who are seeking to realize, in particular, moderate capital growth.
 In view of the higher income opportunities, investors must be prepared and able to bear increased fluctuations in value and corresponding losses, including higher losses.
 In order to be able to evaluate the risks and opportunities associated with an investment in this fund, investors should have relevant experience and knowledge of investment products and capital markets or should have received pertinent advice.
 A minimum investment horizon of 8 years is recommended.